 Want to find out which of these threats your organization is most susceptible to?
 Set up a call with us and we’ll help you understand where your most likely risks lie.

-This tactic involves stating a deliberate false statement in the hopes that the target will correct you with the accurate information.
-A useful statement might be, “I heard they have seventeen cameras, twelve guards and a fingerprint scanners in their lobby.
+This tactic involves stating a deliberately false statement in the hopes that the target will correct you with the accurate information.
+A useful statement might be, “I heard they have seventeen cameras, twelve guards and a fingerprint scanner in their lobby.
 They say that place is like Fort Knox!
 Nobody can get in.”

 The key to this tactic is to include details and greatly exaggerate the scenario.
 For example, if the objective is to learn about the number of cameras in the lobby, be sure to grossly exaggerate the number.
 Do not simply say that there are several cameras in the lobby.
 The goal is to get the target to correct you by stating the correct number.
 If someone is spouting off incorrect information, such as the number of cameras, when all the while we know the undeniable truth, it’s part of human nature to want to educate that person.
 It is that human behavioral characteristic that sits at the core of this tactic and is exactly what we want to tease out.